-A new member starts pensionable employment (or a member who opts into the scheme) with an employer after 31st March will only have part year service during the year.
+A new member starts pensionable employment (or a member who opts into the scheme) with an employer after 31st March 2009 will only have part year service during 2009/2010.

 Members must have their contribution rate based on the (FTE) full time equivalent rate of pensionable pay for that employment as at the date joined scheme membership.